Cottonwood, Arizona

 Cottonwood is a city in Yavapai County, Arizona, United States.
-According to the 2010 census, the population of the city is 11,265.

-The city is located on the Verde River.
+As of the 2020 census, Cottonwood had a population of 12,029.
+It is located on the Verde River.

 History

-As settlers arrived in the area, a stand of cottonwood trees near the Verde River served as a meeting place for travellers.
+As settlers arrived in the area, an abundance of cottonwood trees near the Verde River served as a meeting place for travelers.
 Horses rested there before their journey up the mountains, and travellers would camp here.
 This location would become the center of Cottonwood.
 A post office was established in 1885.
 Main Street in Cottonwood was created 1908, when two settlers "used a mule team to pull and drag through brush".
 In 1917, Clemenceau, a mining town that is now part of Cottonwood, was established nearby.
 The Clemenceau smelter closed in 1936, causing job loses and a disruption to the area.
 Cottonwood incorporated in 1960.

 Geography

 According to the United States Census Bureau, the city has a total area of 10.7 sqmi, all land.